meteor/galaxy-docs/content/custom-domains.md

 You can specify one or more hostnames for an application.
 Galaxy will make the app be available on those hostnames.
 These hostnames can be on a custom domain, or can use the Galaxy provided .meteorapp.com domain.

+Note: For apps deployed to the EU region, use `.eu.meteorapp.com` for the included with Galaxy domain.

 <h2 id="command-line">When first deploying</h2>

 When first deploying specify the hostname through the command line: